Sysprep (Generalize) a Windows installation

 Generalize from Audit Mode

-To generalize an image, you have to fist boot into Audit Mode.
-You can do boot into Audit Mode using unattend or from OOBE.
-You can read about the different ways of booting into audit mode at Boot Windows to audit mode or OOBE.
+To generalize an image, you have to first boot into Audit Mode.
+You can boot into Audit Mode using an unattend file or from the Out-Of-Box Experience (OOBE) screen.
+You can read about the different ways of booting into Audit Mode at Boot Windows to Audit Mode or OOBE.

 Boot a PC into Audit Mode.
 When Windows boots into Audit Mode, System Preparation Tool will appear on the desktop.
-Leave the System Preparation Tool window open.
+You can choose to either close the System Preparation Tool window or allow it to remain open.

 If the System Preparation Tool window is still open, click Generalize, click Shutdown, and then click OK to generalize the image and shut down the PC.